hurricane-response/florence-api/README.md

 # The Hurricane Florence API

 * We serve JSON data here, open and fresh
-* We help client applications help those affeceted by Hurricane Florence.
+* We help client applications help those affected by Hurricane Florence.

 ## Developer Quick Links